Find Grad Schools

 18 Yearly Graduations

 The most popular school in the United States for animal science students seekinga master's degree is North Carolina State University.
 Each year, around 36,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,459 per year.
+The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
 During the most recent year for which we have data, 18 people received their master's degree in animal science from NC State.
-Of these students, 91% were women and 13% were members of underrepresented racial-ethnic groups.
+About 89% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #3